 Class 395 trains have been running on High Speed 1, the new high-speed railway that connects London to the Channel Tunnel.

 Hitachi conducted verification tests and simulations using supercomputers to develop shock-absorbing structures for trains.
 The new technology and design were able to meet all the required specifications and safety standards and received approval from the various examining authorities.
 Hitachi was able to deliver the Class 395 trains ahead of schedule, so the railway was able to commence preview services half a year before Class 395's official debut in December 2009.
 This was a great surprise for the railway industry in the U.K., where delays in such projects have been commonplace.
-Since then, the speed and comfort of the Class 395 trains have not only increased convenience for riders, but they have also helped reduce the environmental impact through modal shift.* Furthermore, the Class 395 trains are helping to revitalize cities along High Speed 1.
+Since then, the speed and comfort of the Class 395 trains have not only increased convenience for riders, but they have also helped reduce the environmental impact through modal shift.*3 Furthermore, the Class 395 trains are helping to revitalize cities along High Speed 1.

 Class 800/801 trains are being manufactured in Japan at Kasado Works in Kudamatsu City in Yamaguchi Prefecture

 Responding to the order, Hitachi began the development of a high-speed train, Class 800/801, for the IEP.
 Class 800/801 trains needed to be able to run on mixed infrastructure, including multiple lines with non-electrified sections, and work with older platforms and bridges.
-The Class 800/801 trains also had to meet the U.K. Railway Group Standard (RGS) and the latest EU standards, such as Technical Specification for Interoperability (TSI).
+The Class 800/801 trains also had to meet the U.K. Railway Group Standard (RGS) and the latest European standards, including the Technical Specification for Interoperability (TSI).
 At the same time, the Class 800/801 trains had to be scalable and flexible to respond to fluctuating numbers of passengers and future plans for electrification.
 To make operations possible on non-electrified sections, Hitachi installed removable electric generators with diesel engines beneath the floors of train cars.
 Equipment, including seats and tables, was designed to be accessible by passengers with disabilities.
-The Class 800/801 trains were able to meet the latest EU standards for collision safety and to meet the various other RGS and TSI requirements.
+The Class 800/801 trains were able to meet the latest European standards for collision safety and to meet the various other RGS and TSI requirements.
 The Train Control and Management System on the Class 800/801 trains enables advanced real-time monitoring of train conditions to improve maintenance for the trains.

 The Class 800/801 trains were developed based on the "A-train" concept.
 Aluminium is used to create a lightweight structure.
 The trains feature an independent interior structure that Hitachi developed in Japan for superior environmental performance, as well as for safety and comfort.
 In addition, the Class 800/801 trains utilize technology that was developed for the Class 395 trains to make it more suitable for railway systems in the U.K. while also realizing high reliability.